 Dedicated bike lanes do not currently exist along Town roadways.
 The greenbelt that traverses through certain parts of the Town offers cyclists the opportunity for off-road traveling.
 Sidewalks exist throughout most of the Town and along most of the major thoroughfares.
 The Town has recently made efforts to replace deteriorating sidewalks within the downtown area.
-The replacement of sidewalks should continue in the downtown area, and once completed, extend outward into the residential areas.
+The replacement of sidewalks should continue in the downtown area, and once completed, extend outward into the residential areas

-The Town has the opportunity to transform abandoned rail lines into a hiking and biking trail.
-The line that extends north from Big Stone Gap to Appalachia was formerly owned by Norfolk Southern Railway but is no longer in use and was recently purchased by the Wise County Industrial Development Authority.
-Using the Rails-to-Trails program, Big Stone Gap has an excellent opportunity to expand its recreational opportunities and establish a regional trail system in partnership with the Town of Appalachia and Wise County.
+The Town has the opportunity to transform abandoned rail lines to trail ways.
+The line that extends north from Big Stone Gap to Appalachia is owned by Southern Railway but is no longer in use.
+Using the Rails-to-Trails program, Big Stone Gap has an excellent opportunity to expand its recreational opportunities and establish a regional trail system.
 Opportunities also exist for trail development alongside working rail lines.
 This Rails-with-Trails program provides an additional avenue for the creation of a local and regional trail system.